 I think by now the entire world knows how obsessed I am with Supernatural (SPN).
-I post about it often, have a SPN phone case (thank you D.B.
-James!), wear my SPN pajamas as often as possible, and I devour at least an episode a day…no joke!
+I post about it often, have a SPN phone case, wear my SPN pajamas as often as possible, and I devour at least an episode a day…no joke!

 If you’ve never watched the show I’m certain you’re thinking… But why?